-As of December 31, 2015, we had 57 employees, including 27 employees with D.V.M., M.D. or Ph.D. degrees.
-Due to a corporate restructuring in January 2016, as of January 31, 2016, we had 39 employees, including 17 employees with D.V.M., M.D. or Ph.D. degrees.
-Of our employees, 29 including Dr. Chin and Ms. Bevers are engaged in one or more aspects of our research and development activities.
+As of December 31, 2016, we had 41 employees, including 17 employees with D.V.M., M.D. or Ph.D. degrees.
+Of our employees, 32 including Dr. Chin and Ms. Bevers are engaged in one or more aspects of our research and development activities.
 Dr. Chin and Ms. Bevers also are engaged in corporate and administrative activities.
 None of our employees are represented by labor unions or covered by collective bargaining agreements.